IBM-Cloud/skylink/README.md

 * Data change invokes analysis actions
 * If the data is new &amp; not analyzed, it will follow this sequence:
     * Retrieve the complete document from Cloudant
-    * Retrieve the image attachment binary file
-    * Generate a thumbnail image
     * Analyze the image (in parallel):
-        * Alchemy Facial Recognition
-        * Alchemy Image Keywords
+        * Watson Visual Recognition Image Classification
-        * Watson Visual Recognition
+        * Watson Visual Recognition Face Detection
     * Write analysis results back to Cloudant
-    * Save the image thumbnail back to Cloudant
+    * Generate a thumbnail image(s)
+        * Generate thumbnail for saved image
         * Generate images for each detected face and save to Cloudant
+        * Save the image thumbnails back to Cloudant

 You must have the [OpenWhisk][openwhisk] CLI already installed.